MaxKarel/neural_networks_movielens/docs/proposal.md

 ## Related Work

+Previously most common recommendation systems were with K-nearest neighbors algorithm.

 Cinematch was used by Netflix as a recommendation system since the beginning of the milenium, yet newer and better performing user-made systems emerging every day can be found in public repositories for use.
 MovieLens, from which we will use data, is also a recommendation system based on user ratings and movie tagging.

 Commercial systems include Movix, which sources data from popular movie services IMDB and Movie DB for tags and descriptions.
 It also utilizes a customized neural network based on long short-term memory methods to offer film suggestions.
 Another popular system is taste.io.
 Taste uses several collaborative filtering algorithms based on what movies do users similar to you like.
 It factors in recency, serendipity, and rarity to help discover the not-so-obvious recommendations.

+Collaborative filtering used to be quite popular on the break of millennium: "These systems, especially the k-nearest neighbor collaborative filtering based ones, are achieving widespread success on the Web" (Item-based collaborative filtering recommendation algorithms.
+BM Sarwar, G Karypis, JA Konstan, J Riedl - Www, 2001, http://www.ra.ethz.ch/cdstore/www10/papers/pdf/p519.pdf), but we would like to try different approach with Neural networks.

 Links to the commercial solutions: https://movielens.org https://www.taste.io https://movix.ai